 Sylvia Crowe designed the Cumberland Piazza as part of a much bigger landscaped scheme covering all the Ashton and Hotwells flyover.
 She explored many ideas about play and leisure that were cutting edge in the 1960s.
 One of the ideas for the Piazza was that people could sit and watch the boats coming in and out of Bristol Harbour. there were so many things she couldn't have known about that have arisen as major concerns in the intervening years.
 Although we can still watch the boats come and go from our new pocket park, we often watch through a haze of speeding cars- who knew in the 1960s that traffic levels would quadruple within 50 years?

 The Hotwells and Cliftonwood Community Association is a lively network of locals committed to enhancing life in our community.
-The HCCA area includes Hotwells, Cliftonwood and Spike Island, which we believe is the old Parish boundary.

 - Share skills, knowledge and experience within our community